dsp-jetpack/JetPack/doc/deployment_guide.md

 	$ yum versionlock add RPMNameWithoutVersion
 	```

-> Note: The deployment option “enable_version_locking=true” in the [Advanced Settings] of .ini file for both csp and xsp profiles enforces version lock on the packages.
+> Note: The deployment option “enable__version__locking=true” in the [Advanced Settings] of .ini file for both csp and xsp profiles enforces version lock on the packages.
 Typically developers should set to false.

 <div style="page-break-after: always;"></div>

-# Appendix C OpenStack Operations Functional Test
+# Appendix C OpenStack operations functional test

-> **Topics:** Creating Neutron Networks in the Overcloud, Manual RHOSP Test, Scripted RHOSP Sanity Test
+> **Topics:** Creating Neutron networks in the overcloud, manual RHOSP Test, scripted RHOSP sanity test

 This optional section includes instructions for creating the networks and testing a majority of your RHOSP environment using Glance configured with Red Hat Ceph Storage, SC Series, or any backend.
 These command line instructions are working examples that you may be found on the OpenStack website.

-### Creating Neutron Networks in the Overcloud
+### Creating Neutron networks in the overcloud

 The following example commands create the required tenant and public networks, and their network interfaces.
 You must complete them prior to creating instances and volumes, and testing of the functional operations of OpenStack.

-> Note: The following commands and those in the following section should be executed on the Director Node.
+> Note: The following commands and those in the following section should be executed on the director node.
 >

-1. Log into the Director Node using the user name and password specified when creating the node and source the overcloudrc file, or the name of the stack defined when deploying the overcloud :
+1. Log into the director node using the user name and password specified when creating the node and source the overcloudrc file, or the name of the stack defined when deploying the overcloud :

     ```bash
     $ cd ~/